 Yet COAs are critical to the progression of clinical trials.
 And, although there isn’t a legal requirement for standard approaches to translation and linguistic validation, the major health authorities – certainly EMA, FDA and PMDA in Japan – support best practice in the interests of quality and patient safety.

 Linguistic validation is by no means costly and the word counts are not typically onerous, even with the rising interest in proactive early patient consultation, so this should not be a difficult situation to address.
 Any issues are usually practical: (a) failure to consider the requirement early enough in the cycle, and/or (b) a lack of internal capability.

-	This is where a specialist language services provider such as AMPLEXOR can really add value.
+This is where a specialist content services provider such as AMPLEXOR can really add value.
 We know exactly what to look out for, and are able to make informed recommendations to firms or CROs.
 In doing so, we help the integrity of patient feedback and ensure that the patient voice is properly heard and amplified effectively when it is needed the most.